This guide walks you through switching from Guardz in-house email protection to Avanan Email Protection.

 Step 5: Wait for Activation

-- Once the status shows 'Active' (this process may take up to 48 hours), your organisation is fully protected by Avanan
+Once the status shows 'Active' (this process may take up to 48 hours), your organization is fully protected by Check Point Email Protection

-- Please note: Guardz email protection remains fully functional until the Avanan service becomes active
+Please note: Guardz email protection (if was enabled) remains fully functional until the Check Point protection service becomes active

 Step 6: Review your Onboarded Customers